expo/expo/docs/versions/unversioned/guides/using-custom-fonts.md

 ## Starting code

 First let's start with a basic "Hello world!" app.
-Create a new project in XDE/exp and change `App.js` to the following:
+Create a new project with `expo init` and change `App.js` to the following:

 ```javascript
 import React from 'react';